 Equally important aspects of stand maintenance are cymbal sleeves and felts.
 Sleeves are nylon or rubber tubes which slide over the posts which go into the hole of the cymbal.
 These are important because they prevent metal-to-metal contact between the cymbal and the stand, which can be quite noisy.

 Cymbal felts further help isolate the cymbal from the hardware, providing a soft and isolation cushion on which the cymbal rests.
-Both sleeves and felts can be bought cheaply (often in a set like this oneOpens in a new tab.) and should be kept in your stick bag at all times.
+Both sleeves and felts can be bought cheaply (often in a set like this one) and should be kept in your stick bag at all times.

 Muffling…maybe…